ilias-stath/Automated-EV-Charging/README.md

 sudo apt install vim
 ```
 * If you do not add the export line to the .bashrc and just export it, then if you reopen the pc or container you must do it again
+* If you do not follow the folder creation correctly then the paths that you must export change.
+Even if you follow it be sure the paths are correct!!
 * Wait until the simulated enviroment is correctly launched before you launch the nodes.
 One easy way to identify it is to wait until the logs stop.